“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 - Irritability as alcohol leaves your system

-- Fatigue that hangs around for hours or even days
+- Fatigue that clings for hours or even days

 1. Total Inebriation

-Sometimes it’s not relaxation, it’s your nervous system being overwhelmed.
-Enough alcohol and your brain slows down so much that you stop worrying.
-Not because the problems are gone, but because your thinking is dulled.
+Enough alcohol and your nervous system slows down so much that you stop worrying.
+Not because your stress is gone, but because your brain is too dulled to care.

 The cost?